ovogrin/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-All your documentation should go here.
+Here is where all documentation goes.